ekomsSavior/rogue/README.md

 # r0gue

 ROGUE is a manually-deployed peer-to-peer and command-and-control (C2) botnet framework built for secure multi-device orchestration.
 It supports encrypted communication using AES, with optional peer-to-peer fallback if the primary C2 is unreachable.
 ROGUE supports implants on Linux, Raspberry Pi, Termux (Android), and iOS environments.
+This botnet is intended as a lerning tool for the user. use your leet hacker skills to make this botnet more verbose.

 ---